dylinstoen/Frogger-Using-Unitys-New-Input-System/README.md

 This provides every piece of code needed up until 2:18:27 in the tutorial.

-## Beyond the Tutorial
+## Beyond the Tutorial Setup

-Drag and Drop all of the files inside the "Beyond The Tutorial Setup" folder for a version that has stuff beyond the tutorial, include these files in your project:
+Drag and Drop all of the files inside the "Beyond the Tutorial Setup" folder for a version which cleans up tutorial scripts seperating the logic in seperate sceipts, include these files in your project:

+- `Frogger.cs`
+- `GameManager.cs`
+- `Home.cs`
+- `InputManager.cs`
-- `Frogger (Bare Minimum).cs`
+- `MoveCycle.cs`
 - `PlayerControls.cs`
 - `PlayerControls.inputactions`

-This is a completed version of Frogger but I spent extra time refactoring the code seperating the input from the logic itself.
+This is a 100% completed version of Frogger but I spent a little extra time refactoring the code.

 ## Email